 A: That depends on a number of factors.
 Personal factors include constraints on time.
-My time priorities are: first, family, second, my day job as a family physician, third, personal prepping, and fourth, finishing the book.
+My time priorities are: first, family, second, my day job, third, personal prepping, and fourth, finishing the book.
 So when I'm busy (which is most of the time) not much work gets done on the book.
 And yet another factor is finding enough peak-aware specialists to write the various specialist sections.

 Q: Why haven't I heard about Post Peak Medicine in the mainstream media?

 A: Because I'm doing my best to keep it out of the mainstream media until the appropriate time.
 Right now, society in general is not ready to receive the book.
 People who talk about peak energy, resource scarcity or (heaven forbid) dieoff are generally either ignored or ridiculed by the mainstream media (and that includes the medical and nursing journals).
 This will change, and the time to publicise the book will come, but it's not yet.
 So I haven't issued any press releases about it or sought any mainstream publicity for it.
 And if you're a journalist reading this and you are thinking about asking me for an interview, don't bother.
 For an example of how the mainstream media can make a good person look stupid, see Chris Martenson's account of his interview by the Boston Globe.

 Q: Why isn't Post Peak Medicine on Facebook, Twitter, LinkedIn or other social media sites?